jordip/product-availability-checker/README.txt

 = Does the plugin work with shortlinks or cloaked links? =

 On the current version the plugin only works with links containing the amazon domain and the product ASIN .
 If you don't know how to find a product ASIN please check the following link: https://www.oreilly.com/library/view/amazon-hacks/0596005423/ch01s03.html

+= The scanner is showing products out of stock but when I follow the link to Amazon I see they are available.
+What's going on? =

+Lots of vendors redirect old out-of-stock products to a newer, or alternative, version.
+In order to check if the plugin reported a false positive you should compare the ASIN you're linking to, and the ASIN displayed on Amazon under the Product Details section.

 = How can I request a feature to be included in future versions of the plugin? =